Skin Wound

 Skin Grafts

 Skin grafts may be used when the skin around the wound is too damaged to heal together.
 This may happen with pressure sores or after skin has been removed in surgery.
-Skin grafts take healthy skin from another area of the body.
+Skin grafts take healthy skin from another part of the body.
 This healthy skin is then placed over the wound.

 Medications